kemboi590/dotnet-core-learning-resources/1. MinimalApis/0.EventApi/Readme.md

  "$schema": "https://json.schemastore.org/launchsettings.json",
 ```

-The above learn  defines the JSON Schema- helps editors like VS code with intellisense and validation
+The above line defines the JSON Schema - this helps editors like VS Code with IntelliSense and validation.

 **- Profiles**

-- Defines a way to run the application - we got two "http and https"
+Defines a way to run the application - we have two profiles: "http" and "https"

 * [ ] ***commandName***: tells dotnet to launch the main project with dotnet run
 * [ ] ***dotnetRunMessages***: shows the usual logs like ("now listening on http://")
-* [ ] ***launchBrowser***: used to auto launch the browser
+* [ ] ***launchBrowser***: used to auto-launch the browser
 * [ ] ***applicationUrl***: Port where the application will be running
-* [ ] ***environmentVariables***: Sets the environment viariables like "Development"
+* [ ] ***environmentVariables***: Sets the environment variables like "Development"

-- To avoid having the browser launching everytime you run you project; head to the properties folder and open the *launchSettings.json* file.
-You should have seen a property called ***launchBrowser: "true"***, turn that to ***launchBrowser: "false"*** for both the profiles (http and https).
+To avoid having the browser launch every time you run your project, head to the Properties folder and open the *launchSettings.json* file.
+You should see a property called ***launchBrowser: "true"***.
+Change that to ***launchBrowser: "false"*** for both the profiles (http and https).

 ![1753097399085](image/Readme/1753097399085.png)

-- The Dependencies folder will hold all the packages we will be installing from [Nuget Package Manager](https://www.nuget.org/)
+The Dependencies folder will hold all the packages we will be installing from [NuGet Package Manager](https://www.nuget.org/)

 **What is NuGet?**

-- NuGet is the package manager for .NET.
+NuGet is the package manager for .NET.
 The NuGet client tools provide the ability to produce and consume packages.
 The NuGet Gallery is the central package repository used by all package authors and consumers.

-### Conected Services Folder
+### Connected Services Folder

-- The folder provides tooling to connect your application to external services like:
+This folder provides tooling to connect your application to external services like:

-* [ ] Web APIS - OpenAPI/Swagger for API calls
+* [ ] Web APIs - OpenAPI/Swagger for API calls
-* [ ] gprc services - Add and consume gRPC endpoints
+* [ ] gRPC services - Add and consume gRPC endpoints
 * [ ] Azure Services - Connect to older SOAP/WCF services
 * [ ] Databases - connect to a database and generate models with EF

 ### Program.cs File

 This is the entry point of the application.
-Lets break it down:
+Let's break it down:

-1. var builder = WebApplication.CreateBuilder(args);
+1. **var builder = WebApplication.CreateBuilder(args);**

-- used to create ***WebapplicationBuilder* **instance
+   - Used to create a ***WebApplicationBuilder*** instance
-- it configures services, logging, evinronment and app settings
+   - It configures services, logging, environment, and app settings

-2. var app = builder.Build();
+2. **var app = builder.Build();**

    - This builds the application
-- create ***WebapplicationBuilder* **instance making the app ready to define the endpoinnts and middlewares
+   - Creates a ***WebApplication*** instance, making the app ready to define endpoints and middlewares

-3. app.MapGet("/", () => "Hello World!");
+3. **app.MapGet("/", () => "Hello World!");**

-- This is where you  **define your first API endpoint** ., whenever you visit the endpoint, it returns "Hello World".
+   - This is where you **define your first API endpoint**.
+Whenever you visit the endpoint, it returns "Hello World".
-- **() => "Hello World!** - this is a lamda function that returns a string.
-Lamda is a concept in C#.
+   - **() => "Hello World!"** - this is a lambda function that returns a string.
+Lambda is a concept in C#.

-4. app.Run();
+4. **app.Run();**

-- This  **starts the web server** .
+   - This **starts the web server**.

-* It starts listening for HTTP requests on the specified port(s)
+   - It starts listening for HTTP requests on the specified port(s)
-* It keeps the application running
+   - It keeps the application running

-## step 3: Create Models folder
+## Step 3: Create Models Folder

-- Add a folder at the root of the project and name it Models.
-The models folder will hold all the entities we will be using.
+Add a folder at the root of the project and name it Models.
+The Models folder will hold all the entities we will be using.
 An entity is similar to a table in relational databases.

-- Inside the newly created Model Folder, add a class named Event.
+Inside the newly created Models folder, add a class named Event.
 This will hold the properties of an event.

 ![1753171415175](image/Readme/1753171415175.png)

-- All the fields are made to be public meaning they can be accessed from anywhere from the Application
+- All the fields are made public, meaning they can be accessed from anywhere in the application
-- These properties are of different data types which simulates the real world object of an event.
+- These properties are of different data types which simulate the real-world object of an event
-- The string property has "?" because by default, all strings are nullable.
+- The string property has "?" because by default, all strings are nullable

-### Concept of Nullable Refference
+### Concept of Nullable Reference Types

-- This is a concept which was introduced in C# 8.0. in older versions of C#, you could not be warned if ther was a potential null value.
-With the nullable referrence types, C# became more strict and smart by helping you to catch null issues at compile time.
+This is a concept that was introduced in C# 8.0.
+In older versions of C#, you could not be warned if there was a potential null value.
+With nullable reference types, C# became more strict and smart by helping you catch null issues at compile time.

-- ***public string Description { get; set; }** - This means that you garantee that the Description will never be null.
-If you do not initialize any value the compler will warn you.*
+- ***public string Description { get; set; }*** - This means that you guarantee that the Description will never be null.
+If you do not initialize any value, the compiler will warn you.
 - ***public string?
-Description { get; set;** }* - This means that Description can be null.
-This tells the compliler that it okay if the property is null and it won't warn you.
+Description { get; set; }*** - This means that Description can be null.
+This tells the compiler that it's okay if the property is null, and it won't warn you.

 #### Turning Nullable ON and OFF

-- This behavior is controlled by a setting in the .csproj
+This behavior is controlled by a setting in the .csproj file:

 ```xml
 <Nullable>enable</Nullable>